2024-01-13 22:17:44

 The category 5 hurricane killed 52 people and left 32 missing, in addition to seriously damaging almost all of the resort’s hotels.

-The government has committed to building about three dozen barracks for the quasi-military National Guard in Acapulco.
+The government has committed to building regarding three dozen barracks for the quasi-military National Guard in Acapulco.
 But even with crowds of soldiers in the streets, the drug gang violence that has beset Acapulco for nearly two decades appears to have continued.

-Acapulco’s economy depends almost entirely on tourism and there are relatively few visitors to the city, partly because only about 4,500 hotel rooms have been repaired, a small fraction of the tens of thousands that the city had formerly.
+Acapulco’s economy depends almost entirely on tourism and there are relatively few visitors to the city, partly because only regarding 4,500 hotel rooms have been repaired, a small fraction of the tens of thousands that the city had formerly.

 Additionally, because the government has also sent approximately 3,000 federal employees to assist with reconstruction and repair efforts, they are occupying many hotel rooms.

-Violence is nothing new in this once-prestigious seaside resort, and even in the first hours after the hurricane hit, nearly every department store in town was ransacked, as police and police looked on. soldiers.
+Violence is nothing new in this once-prestigious seaside resort, and even in the first hours following the hurricane hit, nearly every department store in town was ransacked, as police and police looked on. soldiers.

 1705191331